pcbouman-eur/workshop-getting-started-cloud/_extras/guide.md

 There is an instructor package [instructor_setup.tar.gz](../files/instructor_setup.tar.gz) available.
 This contains a number of useful scripts, as well as a skeleton directory and file structure for the user accounts of the participants (this helps them get up to speed quickly.
+The skeleton directory with files used during the workshop can also be downloaded separately as [userbase.tar.gz](../files/userbase.tar.gz).

+## Setting up the Server

 The workshop assume some standard versions of Java, Python and R are available.
 It is useful if the teacher installs this software before the start of the workshop.
 The script `configure_server.sh` can be used to perform this on a fresh Azure installation of Ubuntu 18.04.

+## Creating accounts for Participants

 A second step is to create user accounts for the users.
 The script `create_users.sh` can be used for this purpose.
 It will use the